nikbearbrown/branding-and-ai/chapters/03-jungian-brand-archetypes-as-a-system.md

 **S1.
 Archetype as Product Constraint**
 Write a one-page memo addressed to a hypothetical co-founder, explaining why your chosen archetype should shape three specific product decisions for the tool you are building.
 The decisions must be real and specific — not "we should have a friendly tone" but "we should not include gamification mechanics in our onboarding sequence, because our Sage archetype commits us to treating users as professionals who do not need to be rewarded for attention."
 For each decision, name the archetype constraint being applied and name what an alternative archetype would do differently.

-*Tests Objectives 3 and 5.*
+*Tests Objectives 3 and 5.
+Difficulty: Medium–High.*
-*Difficulty: Medium-High.*

 **S2.
 Cross-Case Pattern Extraction**
-Review all three case studies in Part III (Tropicana, Gap, New Coke).
+Review all three case studies (Tropicana, Gap, New Coke).
 Write a 400-word synthesis identifying the single underlying mechanism that explains all three failures.
 Your explanation should be specific enough that someone could use it as a prediction tool — not just "brands should not change their identity" but a precise account of the cognitive or behavioral mechanism by which the customer rejection operates.
 Use the case evidence to support your account.

-*Tests Objectives 5 and 6.*
+*Tests Objectives 5 and 6.
+Difficulty: High.*
-*Difficulty: High.*

 **S3.
 Archetype and Audience Mismatch**
 Construct a hypothetical scenario (clearly labeled as such) in which a brand correctly identifies its archetype but selects an audience that is incompatible with that archetype.
 Describe the specific ways the mismatch would manifest in product decisions, marketing, and customer response.
-Then: explain how the brand should resolve the mismatch — by changing the archetype, changing the audience, or something else.
+Then explain how the brand should resolve the mismatch — by changing the archetype, changing the audience, or something else.
 Defend your recommendation.

-*Tests Objectives 3, 5, and 6.*
+*Tests Objectives 3, 5, and 6.
+Difficulty: High.*
-*Difficulty: High.*

 ---